rikardbelowaverage/webscraper/README.md

 3. HTTP request made to the generated url
 4. The data from the request is looped through and stored in a pandas dataframe.
 5. User can see a plot of likes over time for the chosen twitter handle.

+### Prerequisites:
+Following packages are needed to be able to run the code: pandas requests base64
+PyQt5
+Matplotlib

+### Installation:
+This program has been developed and tested using Python 3.8.